Military Forces of Colombia: Services

 This is a subtle yet important distinction, both in terms of emphasizing the civil nature of the National Police, but also adapting the national police to function as a paramilitary force which can perform military duties as a result of the Colombian Conflict.
-This has led to some of the most important police units adopting military training and conducting special operations alongside the Colombian Army, Air Force, and Navy.
+This has led to some of the most important police units adopting military training and conducting special operations alongside the Colombian Army, Aerospace Force, and Navy.
 Therefore, the functions of the Colombian Police in practical terms are similar to those of a gendarmerie, like the Spanish Civil Guard and the Carabineros de Chile, which maintain military ranks for all police personnel.

 Personnel

 The Colombian armed forces consist of: